neuralmagic/deepsparse/docs/user-guide/deepsparse-docker.md

 if __name__ == "__main__":
     run()
 ```
 Next create a Dockerfile.
-The name of the file should be `Dokcerfile`.
+The name of the file should be `Dockerfile`.
 This file has instructions for:
 - Pulling the DeepSparse Docker Image
 - Copying the Python script into the container
 - Running the Python script